OISF/suricata/doc/userguide/partials/options.rst

    Dump the configuration loaded from the configuration file to the terminal and exit.

+.. option:: --dump-features

+   Dump the features provided by Suricata modules and exit.
+Features list (a subset of) the configuration values and are intended to assist with comparing provided features with those required by one or more rules.

 .. option:: --build-info

    Display the build information the Suricata was built with.